Shirakami: A Hybrid Concurrency Control Protocol for Tsurugi Relational Database System

-Shirakami protocol manages an epoch as a constant time to handle a certain group of multiple transactions.
-A transaction has a serialization point in the epoch.
-Within the range, the serialization order of a group of transactions is determined, and the version that should be persisted at the end of epoch is determined.
-In each epoch, records to be persisted are passed to the logger, and the loggers asynchronously synchronize them for efficiency.
-At the same time, the logging system creates necessary snapshots.
+The Shirakami protocol manages epochs as fixed time units to handle groups of transactions.
+A transaction has a serialization point in an epoch.
+This is also used in Silo~\cite{tu2013speedy}.
+Within each epoch, the serialization order of a group of transactions is determined, and the version that should be persisted at the end of the epoch is established.
+In each epoch, records to be persisted are passed to the logger, which asynchronously synchronizes them for efficiency.
+Additionally, the logging system creates the necessary snapshots.